inQWIRE/pyvoqc/wrapper/README.md

 new_circ = pm.run(circ)
 ```

-## Using VOQC optimization pass in Cirq
+## Using VOQC Optimization Pass in Cirq

-Passing a Cirq circuit object to the VOQC compiler pass is similar to built-in optimizations.
-Just like the built-in Cirq optimizations, VOQC implements the `optimize_circuit(input_circ)` argument.
+Passing a Cirq circuit object to the VOQC compiler pass is similar to the built-in optimizations.
+Just like the built-in Cirq optimizations, VOQC implements the `optimize_circuit(input_circ)` function.
 To call this non-static method, create an instance of `CqVOQC` with an optional argument `list of optimizations` and call the `optimize_circuit(input_cirq)` function with `input_cirq` being the circuit to be optimized.
-The `list of optimizations` argument is identical to that of Qiskit as it is a list that allows customized optimizations to be executed.
-Again, the client file must be run from the `pyvoqc directory`.
+The `list of optimizations` argument is identical to that of Qiskit as it is a list that allows the execution of customized optimizations.
+Again, the client file must be run from the pyvoqc directory.

 *Example*: The following is a compiler pass to VOQC using a circuit built in Cirq.
 ```